Summit 2760 via Mystic Canyon Trail and Monroe Truck Trail (Big Dalton Canyon)

 The Mystic Canyon Trail zigzags its way up the canyon, taking in some nice views, reaching the Lower Monroe Truck Trail after a mile.
 You will also see the steep Poop-Out Trail, an alternative route, and the lower end of the truck trail leading down to Glendora Mountain Road.
 After enjoying the view, turn right and continue your ascent on the motorway, which is a defacto single-track trail.

-At 1.4 miles, the trail bends around to a north facing slope, offering some pleasant shade.
+At 1.4 miles, after passing a junction with the steep and rough Punk Out Trail, the route curves to a north facing slope, offering some pleasant shade.
 It makes a wide curve to the west, with some good views of the L.A.
 Basin and makes a few more switchbacks.
 You will see the bump of Summit 2760 at this point, as well as the more prominent bump of Summit 3397 in the distance.

-After rounding the bottom of the bump, at 2.8 miles, look for a spur in back of you heading uphill to Summit 2760.
+After rounding the bottom of the bump and passing the upper end of the Punk Out Trail at 2.8 miles, look for a spur in back of you heading uphill to Summit 2760.
 After enjoying the view, you can return by the same route or continue following the trail to Summit 3397, 1.8 miles farther.
 The taller summit is used as a bee keeping facility in the spring, and is fenced off, but if you can’t make it all the way to the peak, a saddle just below, with great views of Mt.
 Baldy, is a good destination.

 Text and photography copyright 2013 by David W. Lockeretz, all rights reserved.
 Information and opinions provided are kept current to the best of the author’s ability.
 All readers hike at their own risk, and should be aware of the possible dangers of hiking, walking and other outdoor activities.
 The author does not take any responsibility for injuries sustained during hikes or walks on the routes described here.
 Check the informational links provided for up to date trail condition information.